zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Powershell terminal is shown.
 Git init is highlighted and executed.](media/git-init.png)

 7. Next, we will define the remote endpoint as an origin to our local repository.
-Replace `{YourEndpointURL}` with the endpoint URL you copied previously from Github.
+Replace `{YourEndpointURL}` with the endpoint URL you copied previously from GitHub.
 Run the final command in your Powershell terminal.

     ```powershell
     git remote add origin {YourEndpointURL}